tarantool/tarantool-python/README.rst

 What is Tarantool?
 ------------------

-`Tarantool`_ is a NoSQL database running inside a Lua program.
+`Tarantool`_ is an in-memory NoSQL database with a Lua application server on board.
 It combines the network programming power of Node.JS with data persistency capabilities of Redis.
-It's open source, `BSD-2-Clause`_ licensed.
+It's open-source, licensed under `BSD-2-Clause`_.

 Features
 --------

 * ANSI SQL, including views, joins, referential and check constraints
-* Lua packages for non-blocking I/O, fibers and HTTP
+* Lua packages for non-blocking I/O, fibers, and HTTP
-* MsgPack data format and MsgPack based client-server protocol
+* MsgPack data format and MsgPack-based client-server protocol
 * Two data engines:

-  * memtx - the in-memory storage engine with optional persistence
+  * memtx – in-memory storage engine with optional persistence
-  * vinyl - the on-disk storage engine to use with large data sets
+  * vinyl – on-disk storage engine to use with larger data sets

-* secondary key and index iterators support (can be non-unique and composite)
+* Secondary key and index iterator support (can be non-unique and composite)
-* multiple index types: HASH, BITSET, TREE, RTREE
+* Multiple index types: HASH, BITSET, TREE, RTREE
-* asynchronous master-master replication
+* Asynchronous master-master replication
-* authentication and access control
+* Authentication and access control

 See More
 ^^^^^^^^

-* `Tarantool Homepage`_
+* `Tarantool homepage`_
-* `Tarantool at Github`_
+* `Tarantool on GitHub`_
-* `Tarantool User Guide`_
+* `Tarantool documentation`_
-* `Client-server Protocol Specification`_
+* `Client-server protocol specification`_

 NOTE
 ^^^^

 This driver is synchronous, so connection mustn't be shared between threads/processes.

-Look at `asynctnt`_ for asynchronous Python driver based on asyncio.
+If you're looking for an asynchronous Python driver based on ``asyncio``, consider using `asynctnt`_ .
 See also the `feature comparison table`_.

 Run tests
 ^^^^^^^^^